 Microtechs 24/7/365 White label Technical Helpdesk

-In today's world, a rock solid IT infrastructure is key to every successful business.
+In today's world, a rock-solid IT infrastructure is key to every successful business.
 At Microtechs we have the experience and resource to ensure your company has the support it needs 24 hours a day, 7 days a week, 365 days a year.
-We are able to provide an immediate response from our state of the art Technical Operations Centre which is based in the heart of Surrey.
+We can provide an immediate response from our state of the art Technical Operations Centre which is based in the heart of Surrey.

-With our rapidly expanding team, all specifically trained, working 24/7/365, we are able to provide excellent customer service and technical support.
-All of our services are available completely white labelled, ensuring a seamless extension to your company.
+With our rapidly expanding team, all specifically trained, working 24/7/365, we can provide excellent customer service and technical support.
+All our services are available completely white labelled, ensuring a seamless extension to your company.

-Through our services you are able to extend your hours to 24/7 or simply use us as an over flow assistant during office hours.
+Through our services you can extend your hours to 24/7 or simply use us as an over flow assistant during office hours.
 This is all tailored to your business needs.